Family Medical Leave Act Attorneys in Gainesville

 The Family and Medical Leave Act (FMLA) requires employers with 50 or more employees to offer as much as 12 weeks of unpaid leave in a single 12-month period to eligible employees who need time away from work to tend to family medical situations.
-These include:

 - Pregnancy and childbirth